saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 ## Seven Steps of Selenium Tests

-There are seven basic elements of a Selenium test script, which apply to any test case and any application under test (AUT):
+There are seven basic elements of a Selenium test script, which apply to any test case and any app under test (AUT):

 1. [Create a WebDriver session](#step-1-create-a-remote-session).
 2. [Navigate to a Web page](#step-2-navigate-to-a-web-page).